suchjs/vp-suchjs/docs/en/extTypes.md

 Such.as(":integer:[100,200]"); // 125
 ```

-`:integer` the type inherits from the `:number` type, which is defined by the api `Such.define` provided by Suchjs, and the way of definition is like, `Such.define("integer", "number", "%d")`, which is equivalent On the basis of the number type, the formatting attribute parameters are fixed.
+`:integer` the type inherits from the `:number` type, which is defined by the api `Such.define` provided by Suchjs, and the way of definition is like: `Such.define("integer", "number", "%d")`, which is equivalent to a number type with the formatting `data attribute` fixed by `%d`.

 ### `:int`